cdap-guides/cdap-bi-guide/README.md

 3. Run *Pentaho Data Integration* by invoking `<data-integration-dir>/spoon.sh` from a terminal.
 4. Open `<cdap-bi-guide-dir>/resources/total_spend_per_user.ktr` using
-    "File" -\> "Open URL"
+    *File* -\> *Open URL*

     This is a *Kettle Transformation* file exported from Pentaho Data Integration.
 This file contains a transformation that calculates the total spend of a customer based on the previous purchase events.
 The transformation has several components or steps:

-    -   `CDAP Purchases Dataset` is a step which uses the `PurchasesDataset` as an input source.
+    -   *CDAP Purchases Dataset* is a step which uses the `PurchasesDataset` as an input source.
 It pulls all of the stored purchase events from CDAP.
-    -   The `Product Catalog CSV` step is another source of data, which pulls in a table from a locally defined csv file.
+    -   The *Product Catalog CSV* step is another source of data, which pulls in a table from a locally defined csv file.
 This table contains a mapping of product name to product price, so that we can put a pricing on the purchase events.
-    -   The `Join Rows` step joins the two data sources on the `product` column, hence adding price information to the purchase event.
+    -   The *Join Rows* step joins the two data sources on the `product` column, hence adding price information to the purchase event.
-    -   We use the `Product Cost Calculator` step to multiply `purchase.quantity` by `price` to get the total cost for the purchase.
+    -   We use the *Product Cost Calculator* step to multiply `purchase.quantity` by `price` to get the total cost for the purchase.
-    -   The `Sort on Customer` sorts all of the rows by customer so that the next step can aggregate on price.
+    -   The *Sort on Customer* sorts all of the rows by customer so that the next step can aggregate on price.
-    -   The `Aggregate by Customer` groups the rows by customer and aggregates on the total cost per purchase.
+    -   The *Aggregate by Customer* groups the rows by customer and aggregates on the total cost per purchase.
 This results in a table that is a mapping from customer name to a total amount spent by that customer.